mtlynch/slide-decks/content/nerds-2023/_index.md

 * Can you prevent future readers from misunderstanding?
   * Refactor the code
-  * Add comments to clarify intent
+  * Add comments to clarify behavior
   * Add tests

 ---